 This is truly one of Sonoma County’s hidden hideaways.
-It’s tucked in an unlikely place — a tiny Mediterranean-style property on the edge of Highway 12 — yet it’s a lavish 29-room resort, with a luxurious spa, multiple pools and hot tubs, and even a private, 35-seat restaurant that is open only to Inn guests.
-But here’s an inside tip: book a spa treatment, and you can dine at the restaurant, too.
-May we suggest a Vinotherapy Bath, soaking in Chardonnay, Pinot Noir, or sparkling wine salts and oils, followed by a rub-down with Caudalie skin products, which are infused with the potent antioxidants found in grapevines.
+It’s tucked in an unlikely place — a tiny Mediterranean-style property on the edge of Highway 12 — yet it’s a lavish 29-room resort, with a luxurious spa, multiple pools and hot tubs, and a delicious breakfast buffet May we suggest a Vinotherapy Bath, soaking in Chardonnay, Pinot Noir, or sparkling wine salts and oils, followed by a rub-down with Caudalie skin products, which are infused with the potent antioxidants found in grapevines.

 It’s part bed and breakfast, part luxury resort.
 With just 23 graceful Asian-inspired guestrooms and suites plus eight “Zen” suites featuring granite soaking tubs and private Japanese gardens, you’ll feel like you’ve escaped to a private sanctuary.
 Spa services can be enjoyed in the loft salon, en-suite, or in an outdoor cabana, followed by a dip in the hot tub or a steam in the sauna.
 The B&B part comes in the personal, attentive service and the complimentary, three-course breakfast served every morning, plus the home-style amenities like creek-side hammocks.

 Applewood Inn, Guerneville